Top 10 Best Classic Rock Albums of All Time

 This is the first album that really made me a rock aficionado.
 After listening to this album, I had to explore music that was like this.
 The music scene in the '60s and '70s was constantly exploding with albums that were masterpieces, and this is one of them.

-Easily Deep Purple's best album, Machine Head features a wide variety of sounds, from the explosive Highway Star, to the surprisingly groovy Lazy, to the classic riff to rule all other riffs, Smoke on the Water.
+Easily Deep Purple's best album, Machine Head showcases a wide variety of sounds.
+It ranges from the explosive Highway Star, to the surprisingly groovy Lazy, to the classic riff in Smoke on the Water.

-While the whole album is great, it must be said that the title track is one of the most incredible chapters in the history of rock, both lyrically and instrumentally.
+While the entire album is great, it must be said that the title track is one of the most incredible chapters in the history of rock, both lyrically and instrumentally.

 One of my favorite albums ever, with many great rock songs.
 Joe Walsh and Don Felder on dual guitars - what more could you ask for?